TheForwardDev/doc/en/components/flexible-render.md

 # FlexibleRender

-The `FlexibleRender` decorator allows you to quickly render simple text, HTML, or Blade views.
+The `FlexibleRender` component allows you to quickly render simple text, HTML, or Blade views.

 ```php
 make(